 For example, when one of Infotools' client's brands dropped drastically in the charts, we took a look at the logo within the survey.
 On review, the brand font size was so small, it was almost unreadable.
 It's no wonder the survey participants did not recognize it!

 When using logos, it's critical to ensure no one image is causing bias to others within the survey.
 Make sure they're all set to the same size so that none dominate and that all are easy to read and recognize.

 Another surprisingly common issue is discovering a mismatch between the logo used by the market research team compared to the logo, which is used in the market.
 You'd be surprised how often there is a disconnect between the marketing team and the market research team.
 So check what's actually out in the market and ensure the logo in your survey reflects what consumers are seeing.

 4. Good sampling design and weighting is crucial

 Some markets say, "We don't need to weight the data because we're applying strict quotas to our data collection."

-If your survey design is not correctly implemented into your script, then the impact can be very significant.
-The most common issue I see is failure to implement brand rotation as specified in the design—which can be critical to even representation of the brands in the market.
+If your survey design is not implemented correctly in your script, then the impact can be very significant.
+The most common issue I see is the failure to implement brand rotation as specified in the design—which can be critical to even representation of the brands in the market.

 The other key issue, which is becoming more important as increased complexity is included in survey design, is the correct inclusion of skips through the survey.
 If a skip isn't set up correctly early in a script, then the knock-on effect to later can be dire.
-So check, check and check again the script against the questionnaire design to ensure all instructions have been included.
-And for global studies you really want a global script (i.e. all use the same tool) not just a globally shared document.
+So check, check and recheck the script against the questionnaire design to ensure all instructions have been included.
+And for global studies, you want a global script (i.e., all use the same tool), not just a globally shared document.